 Muck is the buffer between your dreams and actuality.
 It’s there because time must be invested before one can do something well.
 It’s also a means of shaking out those who weren’t really worthy of the good stuff.
 Those with the conviction are unwilling to be stopped by muck.
 They push through, in turn earning the spoils.

-In spite of popular beliefs there is no one thing you’re destined to do.
+In spite of popular belief, there is no one thing you’re destined to do.
 Purpose doesn’t happen to you any more than love does.
 These things evolve when you commit yourself fully to something, or someone, and make the decision to work through the muck.